grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 ### Provisioning of data sources

-Data sources can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) so that you can [define Grafana as-code](https://grafana.com/developers/plugin-tools/reference-plugin-json#includes) as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).
+Data sources can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) so that you can [efine Grafana as-code as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).

 Note that a plugin of type `datasource` must be installed before it can be provisioned.

 ### Bundling of dashboards

-Data-source plugins can include dashboards by referencing dashboard JSON files (including `property` and `type=dashboard`) within the `plugin.json` file.
+Data-source plugins can [include dashboards]((https://grafana.com/developers/plugin-tools/reference-plugin-json#includes)) by referencing dashboard JSON files (including `property` and `type=dashboard`) within the `plugin.json` file.
 Grafana puts a dashboard in the `General` folder when it is imported.

 ## App plugins